ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_api/price_engine_services/chainpriceservice/price_providers/price_providers.md

 # Price providers

 A price provider fetches or calculates the prices for the price request.
-If an error occurs or the prices cannot be calculated properly, it throws a `PriceCalculationFailedException`, which gives responsibility back to the [price service](../chainpriceservice.md).
+If an error occurs or the prices cannot be calculated properly, price provider throws a `PriceCalculationFailedException`, which passes the price calculation to the [price service](../chainpriceservice.md).

 When providing the prices, every price provider must return both `list_price` and `custom_price`.